Akutannnn/Chrome-windows-setups/README.md

 - "Load" button opens the setup.
 - "Save" button overwrites the setup save with the current tabs and windows disposition.
 (When pressed it will show a confirmation popup.
 You can check "Don't show this again." to remove the confirmation popup for the future.)
 - "Delete" button deletes the setup.
+- Works with multiple screens (double screen, triple screen etc.)
+- Save Current Setup defaults to "Setup 1", "Setup 2"... if no name is entered.

 **What gets saved**
 - All open windows and their positions.
 - All tabs in each windows with their URLs and order
 - Pinned tabs

-- Save Current Setup defaults to "Setup 1", "Setup 2"... if no name is entered.

 ## Installation